 Schedule for Testing Pool Water for Iron

 Once a month.
-If you notice a brown coloration or have a low pH reading, you should test.
+You should test if you notice a brown coloration or have a low pH reading.

 Testing for Calcium